Chealion/hugo-mcjones/content/docs/SQL on a CSV file using sqlite.md

 ---
-title: SQL on a CSV file using sqlite
+title: "SQL on a CSV file using sqlite"
 date: 2022-06-21 10:15:19
 lastmod: 2022-07-17 10:43:14
 categories: ['snippet', 'sqlite']